What are the True Colors Personality Types?

 A Personality Type identifies a specific collection of Traits, both learned and natural, comprising a broad, general classification.
 Personality Types involve qualitative differences between people, whereas Personality Traits are the quantitative differences between people.

-Your Temperaments and acquired Traits form your Personality, which can be Typed.
+So, your Temperaments and acquired Traits form your Personality.

 The Orange “Impulse-Oriented” Personality Type